lukaspustina/mhost/docs/mhost.1.md

 -m, --module *module_name* ...
 : Selects the output module to use.
 Currently three modules are available: summary, details, json.
 This option can be used multiple times to select multiple modules.
 It is up to you make any sense of this.

-    summary is the default output module and summarizes all received results.
+    The summary output module is the default output module and summarizes all received results.
 The first line shows how many results from how many servers have been received as well as how the minimum and maximum amout of resource record from each server.
 Each resource record is printed with the amount of received answers in parenthesis.
 In this example, 20 answers have been received from 20 servers:

         Received 20 (min 2, max 2 records) answers from 20 servers
         * IPv4: 93.184.216.34 (20)
         * IPv6: 2606:2800:220:1:248:1893:25c8:1946 (20)

+    The summary output module also prints alerts if certain checks on the collected records fail.
+Currently, the serial numbers of SOA records are compared and an alert is shown if they diverge like in this example where two different serial numbers have been reported by the queried servers:

+        Received 20 (min 1, max 1 records) answers from 20 servers and found 1 alert.
+        * SOA: origin NS sns.dns.icann.org., responsible party noc.dns.icann.org., serial 2017042801, refresh 7200 sec, retry 3600 sec, expire 1209600 sec, min 3600 sec (17)
+        * SOA: origin NS sns.dns.icann.org., responsible party noc.dns.icann.org., serial 2017042802, refresh 7200 sec, retry 3600 sec, expire 1209600 sec, min 3600 sec (3)
+        Alert
+        * SOA serial numbers diverge: {2017042802: 3, 2017042801: 17}

-    details presents the received resource records for each server together with the corresponding TTL.
+    The details output module presents the received resource records for each server together with the corresponding TTL.
 In this example, the answers of two servers are printed.

         DNS server 8.8.8.8 responded with
         * IPv4: 93.184.216.34 [expires in 3108 sec]